 Cigna had planned to re-enter the Florida exchange in 2017 with a new suite of plans available.
 They filed rates in the spring of 2016, but ultimately withdrew their on-exchange plans, are have since only offered plans outside the exchange in Florida.
-But as noted above, they have indicated plans to rejoin the exchange for 2020, although the exact coverage area has not yet been specified.

 Time/Assurant exited at the end of 2015